cs-guide/cs-guide.github.io/_posts/git-add-explained/2019-03-14-git-add-explained.md

 You can precisely choose which files you want to stage including modified, new or deleted files.

-## How can I add existing/modified files?
+## How can I add only modified/tracked files?

+If you only want to add modified or deleted files which have already been staged you can use [`git add -u`](#git-add-u).

+However, if you decide to exclude specific files from a commit you should consider adding them to a `.gitignore` file.
+This will prevent you from accidentally staging them.

-## How can I add only new files?
+## How can I add only new/untracked files?

 Sometimes it can be useful to only stage new files that you created and exclude existing files from a commit.
 Probably the easiest way to do this is using interactive mode which I'll discuss in more detail [here](#interactive-staging).